jessesquires/JSQSystemSoundPlayer/README.md

 >* In linear PCM or IMA4 (IMA/ADPCM) format
 >* Packaged in a `.caf`, `.aif`, or `.wav` file

-If this does not fit your needs, then this control is not for you!
+If this does not fit your needs, then this library is not for you!
 See [AVAudioPlayer](https://developer.apple.com/library/ios/DOCUMENTATION/AVFoundation/Reference/AVAudioPlayerClassReference/Reference/Reference.html), instead.

 ![screenshot ios][imgLinkiOS] &nbsp;&nbsp;&nbsp; ![screenshot osx][imgLinkOSX]